Early in my entrepreneurial journey selling on Amazon, I received candid but critical advice from a successful private label entrepreneur.

 My last post about coming up with private label product ideas gave you insights into one of the methods I take to generate keywords.
 To recap, I mentioned to you that product ideas are all around you.
 Your mission is to write down as many keywords as you can (by the end of the week I generate a list of around 30-40 products) and then dedicate a few pomodoros to each keyword to see where the search inside Amazon’s Catalogue leads to.
 This a great way to not only find private label opportunities but to always keep your creative juices flowing.

 But sometimes I want an unfair advantage over my competition.

-And this is where Niche Hunter is a gold mine.
-It allows you to power up your Amazon Private Label Research so you can find Niche opportunities in no time at all.
+And this is where Opportunity Finder is a gold mine.
+It allows you to power up your Amazon Private Label Research so you can find product niche opportunities in no time at all.
 I’ve personally fallen in love with some of the features.
-The Niche Hunter allows you to filter by Demand, Price, Competition, Listing Quality Score, and Opportunity Score.
+The Opportunity Finder allows you to filter by Demand, Price, Competition, and Niche Score.

 Let me go over a few approaches.

 There are so many ways I can take this search but I want to start super basic.
-I simply just click Enter and the Niche Hunter shoots back 983,000 results!
+I simply just click Enter and the Opportunity Finder shoots back 983,000 results!

 The Breakroom Coffee Organizer caught my eye.
 This listing has a high volume of sales with a decent selling price of $19.99.
 However I notice more reviews than I would like.
 I also know that we have so much more products to look at.

 Possibility #2 – Choose to sort by (Avg.
 Price, Category, Demand, Competition, Niche Score)